Fowler joins 4-way tie at the top in Masters

 ''The most important thing is I knew where I stood,'' Garcia said.

 And he knows the score that everyone talks about - 70 majors as a pro without a victory, and enough close calls to make him wonder if he'll ever get it done.
-Garcia has never seriously contended in the Masters, however, so while this is 19th appearance at Augusta, being part of a 36-hole lead is new territory.

-It's too early to think about how a green jacket would fit him - not with 36 holes left, not with so many quality players around him.

-''That would be the best thing that could happen to me,'' Garcia said.

-William McGirt (73) was two shots behind.
-The group at 1-under 143 included Olympic gold medalist Justin Rose (72), Couples (70) and Spanish rookie Jon Rahm, who had a 70 and looms as a threat to become the first Masters rookie to win since Fuzzy Zoeller in 1979.

 Spieth, undone by a quadruple bogey in the opening round, started slowly and finished strong with birdies on the 16th and 18th for a 69.
-Scott, the 2013 Masters champion, also had a 69 and joined Spieth at 144.
+Adam Scott, the 2013 Masters champion, also had a 69 and joined Spieth at 144.

+''We're in a position now where we can go out there and win this thing and certainly make a run,'' Spieth said. ''So that right there just kind of gives me chills, because after yesterday I was really disappointed in being 10 shots off the lead.''

 And right there with them was Mickelson, who can become the oldest Masters champion.
-Mickelson was one shot behind until he sputtered down the stretch with three bogeys and two par saves over his last five holes for a 73.
+The 46-year-old Mickelson was one shot behind until he sputtered down the stretch with three bogeys and two par saves over his last five holes for a 73.

 ''If I can have a good putting weekend, I'm going to have a good chance,'' he said.